jakesylvestre/site/_posts/commands/2013-06-24-Chmod&Chown.md

     0777 -> 0 7 7 7

-That doesn't seem to look like much, but each number signifies something.
-Let's ignore the first number for now.
+That doesn't seem to look like much, but each digit signifies something.
+Let's ignore the first digit for now.
+The 2nd digit represents the current user, 3rd the group and 4th other users.

-Looking at the number 7, what do you think it means?
+Looking at the last three digits, what do you think it means?
+This can be interpreted using the following table:

-As from https://en.wikipedia.org/wiki/Filesystem_permissions under "Numeric Notation":

-1. read is 4.
-2. write is 2.
-3. execute is 1.

-In this case, 1 + 2 + 4 = 7.
-This 7 thus represents read, write and execute.
+>Digit | rwx    | What it does?

+>0    | 000    | Assigns no permissions

+>1    | 001    | Assigns execute permission

+>2    | 010    | Assigns write permission

+>3    | 011    | Assigns write and execute permissions

+>4    | 100    | Assigns read permission

+>5    | 101    | Assigns read and execute permissions

+>6    | 110    | Assigns read and write permissions

+>7    | 111    | Assigns all read, write and execute permissions

+The first column indicates what number to use.
+The second column indicates its binary value of 3 bits, with the bits representing modes r, w and x respectively.
+The third column tells you what it does.

 This is known as **numeric notation**.

-As you've seen previously, the first parameter represented user, the second parameter represented group, and the third, others.
 In this case, 0777 translates to -rwxrwxrwx.
+## Examples
+	chmod 664 file  //Assigns read and write permissions for current user and group, but only read for others chmod 0764 file //Assigns all permissions for current user read and write for group, but only read for others

 ## Exercises (again)

 Translate these codes into symbolic notation: